franciscoengenheiro/concurrent-problem-sets/README.md

 two small videos were recorded, to show both the client and server sides of the application.

 ### Client

-For the client demonstration, the [Termius](https://termius.com/) application was used to establish a `TCP/IP` connection to the server.
+For the client demonstration,
+the [Termius](https://termius.com/) application was used to establish a `TCP/IP` connection to the server.
 The video showcases the interaction of three clients using the application.
-Later, one of the clients explicitly requests to exit, while the other two are disconnected due to a termination request sent to the server.
+Later, one of the clients explicitly requests to exit, while the other two are disconnected due to a termination request sent to the server shortly after.

 https://github.com/isel-leic-pc/s2223-2-leic41d-FranciscoEngenheiro/assets/101189781/2be12b52-e29e-49f1-9cd1-72973d50e711

 ### Server

 In the server demonstration, the usage of the application-level supported [commands](#additional-functionality) can be observed.

 https://github.com/isel-leic-pc/s2223-2-leic41d-FranciscoEngenheiro/assets/101189781/f2f394df-a036-40bb-944a-9a9f924ee583